CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 In order to accurately detect the hand gesture made from the input end, we decide to use flexisensors (bending sensor) that would be able to detect the change of resistance within a circuit when bended.

-This is how we connect a flexisensor to raspberry pi (through a fratboard).
+This is how we connect a flexisensor to raspberry pi (through a breadboard).

 ![image](https://user-images.githubusercontent.com/42874337/145885891-a060bdc2-a079-4911-a65e-e0aa2aa3ee88.png)